Conference Dates: March 22-24, 2018

 Presentation Session: 45 minutes

 Presentation Sessions are focused, interactive sessions with clear objectives and learning outcomes for the participants.
 Presentation sessions typically include a combination of lecture, visual aids, and exercises promoting interaction with participants.
+Presenters from individual or teams of k12, private, public and/or higher education will interact with participants about strategies they have implemented and/or studied that work in their classrooms.

 Conference Session: 20 minutes